AnXh3L0/infuse/content/learning-path/1/module-7.en.md

 {{% resource title="W3LL phishing kit hijacks thousands of Microsoft 365 accounts, bypasses MFA" languages="English" cost="Free" description="This piece analyzes a phishing kit designed and sold by cybercriminals, which contains multiple mechanisms which frustrate analysis and also uses MFA bypass techniques." url="https://www.bleepingcomputer.com/news/security/w3ll-phishing-kit-hijacks-thousands-of-microsoft-365-accounts-bypasses-mfa/" %}}

-## Practice

-- [Read through](https://www.linkedin.com/pulse/security-analyst-skills-pt-1-qualifying-domains-craig-smith) the following article, which shows you how to use urlscan.io to analyze a page.
-Conduct the same searches and analyses as the article, and consider how the author came to the conclusions he did.
-- [Peruse a second analysis](https://www.linkedin.com/pulse/security-analyst-skills-pt-2-techniques-analyzing-web-craig-smith) by the same author.
-Follow the links he gave to VirusTotal, UrlScan, and Hybrid Analysis, and see if you understand how he reached the conclusions he did.

-## Skill Check

-Complete this room by TryHackMe: [Walking An Application](https://tryhackme.com/room/walkinganapplication)

-- Check out [task two](https://tryhackme.com/room/activerecon) in this TryHackMe room
-- Analyze a malicious website (for example, a domain listed on [PhishTank](https://phishtank.org/)) by using a mix of passive and active analysis, making sure to do the active analysis in a sandbox or using a tool such as UrlScan.
-Answer the following questions about the site and discuss your answers to the above questions with a peer or a mentor:
-  - Who owns the infrastructure that’s serving the website?
-  - What other domains does this side load or link to?
-What do they do?
-  - When was this domain registered?
-  - (optional) What software is being used to serve the site?
-  - Have others listed the site as malicious?